How an aware AI might feel, and what that means for the future

 If AI ever achieves self-awareness, the "experience" of being self-aware for a machine would likely be different from anything humans can imagine.
 Its awareness might involve a continuous understanding of its own data processing, decision-making, and task execution, but it wouldn’t include emotions or subjective experiences.
 It might be able to monitor its own efficiency, detect errors in its operations, and even adapt to new tasks, but it wouldn’t feel these processes in the way humans feel emotions or bodily sensations.

-As Jensen Huang put it, while AI might one day be able to think critically through problems and learn continuously, it may never experience what we define as "thought" in the human sense(
+As Jensen Huang put it, while AI might one day be able to think critically through problems and learn continuously, it may never experience what we define as "thought" in the human sense.
+Altman added that the ultimate goal isn’t to create AI with emotions, but rather to ensure that AI is safe and aligned with human values, regardless of its level of intelligence.

 AI self-awareness remains a speculative concept, but the technological advances being made today suggest that we may be on the cusp of profound developments in machine intelligence.
 However, whether AI can ever truly become conscious remains a deeply philosophical question—one that requires both scientific breakthroughs and a better understanding of human consciousness.